the-t-in-rtf/gpii-testem/docs/testem-component.md

 You can also make use of the underlying static cleanup function, `gpii.testem.cleanupTestemContent(path, callback)`, which will remove any directories that match `testem-*` from `path`.
 If `callback` is supplied, it will be called when the cleanup process completes.

+# `gpii.testem.coverageDataOnly`

+If your work involves a mixture of node and browser tests, you may want to collect coverage data across a range of test runs and then collate it yourself.
+The `gpii.testem.coverageDataOnly` is provided for this purpose.
+This grade disables coverage reporting and the cleanup of the raw coverage data.
+It does so by overriding `options.dirsToCleanOnShutdown` and  `options.generateCoverageReport` (see above).